Dilwara Temples: Architecture

-The five Dilwara Temples are among the most famous Jain temples.
+The five Dilwara temples are among the most famous Jain temples.
 The Vimal Vasahi is much the earliest, constructed by 1031, with the Luna Vasahi by 1230, and the others at intervals between 1459 and 1582.
-All are in a very white marble that adds greatly to their effect, and remain in use.
+All are in white marble which adds greatly to their effect and remains in use.
 The oldest and largest two have large amounts of intricate carving even by the standards of the style, reaching a peak in the Luna Vasahi temple.
 The main buildings of the first three named are surrounded by "cloister" screens of devakulikā shrines, and are fairly plain on the outer walls of these; in the case of the Vimal Vasahi this screen was a later addition, around the time of the second temple.
 These three have an axis from the sanctuary through a closed, then an open mandapa to an open rangamandapa, or larger hall for dance or drama.
 Surrounding the main temple with a curtain of shrines was to become a distinctive feature of the Jain temples of West India, still employed in some modern temples.